 Accra, Ghana - For its 2nd edition, this African climate summit brought together 2,000 non-state actors (communities, businesses, NGOs, researchers) on the theme of "African territories committed to the fight against climate change" from 16 to 18 October.
 In the opening plenary session entitled "How can African local governments strengthen their cooperation with states and non-state actors?
 Christophe Maquet, Veolia Executive Vice President Africa and Middle East, presented the Group's achievements and projects in Africa.

 To use local resources more efficiently on the basis of need, the circular economy offers an alternative prospect for the territories in terms of managing scarcity:

 Christophe Maquet said that to implement circular economy solutions at the local level, "local authorities must involve all stakeholders in a vision that embraces the entire value chain.
 This presupposes collaboration between the various services and actors in the territories.
 And the role of local authorities is to tailor solutions to each local context."

 For example in South Africa, the city of Durban has to deal with water stress and a growing demand for water.
-Veolia’s water recycling plant in Durban has been recovering 98% of industrial water and municipal wastewater (47.5 million litres per day) since 2011.
+Veolia’s water recycling plant in Durban has been recovering 98% of the SWTW plant's wastewater (47.5 million litres per day) since 2011.
 More economical (60% cheaper), this recycled water offers an alternative for industry and limits conflicts of use between different stakeholders.